 As a heavy person, I need to have extra support for my back and I find the Steelcase Leap series is a wonderful office chair for doing such a thing.
-While it is a tad pricey, its an investment in the body which will be forever thankful.
+While it is a tad pricey, its an investment in the body that will be forever thankful.
 I haven’t come across another 500 pound capacity office chair that offers this much custom support.
 Which is why the Steelcase Leap Plus is such a good choice for obese people.

 There you have two of the top of the line premium ergonomic chairs.
 But which is best suited to you.
 The Herman Miller Embody Vs Steelcase Leap office chairs?.
-To help make the buying decision a little easier, watch this in depth video review comparison of the two high end chairs as they go head to head.
+To help make the buying decision a little easier, watch this in-depth video review comparison of the two high-end chairs as they go head to head.
 For more heavy duty office chairs, scroll down further.

 Coming down in price to a more affordable level is this Airgrid Space Seating office chair.
-While still maintaining a heavy duty 400 pound weight capacity, this affordable yet supportive office chair is the ergonomic solution for people that wont a breathable chair.
+While still maintaining a heavy duty 400 pound weight capacity, this affordable yet supportive office chair is the ergonomic solution for people that won’t a breathable chair.

-As this chair is on the more affordable end, it does sacrifice some ergonomic adjustable features unfortunately.
-That’s not to say it wont be the best ergonomic chair for you, but it just isn’t as adjustable as the 2 chairs mentioned above.
+As this chair is on the more affordable end, it does sacrifice some ergonomic adjustable features, unfortunately.
+That’s not to say it won’t be the best ergonomic chair for you, but it just isn’t as adjustable as the 2 chairs mentioned above.

-While the Boss doesn’t boast super advanced ergonomic features like the Steelcase and the Embody office chairs, it does make for a good ergonomic chair for big people due to its design and generous padding.
+While the Boss doesn’t boast super-advanced ergonomic features like the Steelcase and the Embody office chairs, it does make for a good ergonomic chair for big people due to its design and generous padding.

 With this also comes an attractive price tag.
 How much exactly?
 Find out the precise price on amazon here.